 In 2024, the Private Bank expects net revenues to remain essentially flat compared to 2023.
-Growth in investment product revenues, supported by continued net inflows in assets under management driven by continued business growth, is expected to be partially offset by a decline in deposit revenues given a more competitive market environment.
+Growth in investment product revenues, supported by continued net inflows in assets under management, is expected to be partially offset by a decline in deposit revenues given a more competitive market environment.

-In the Private Bank Germany, net revenues are expected to be essentially flat compared to 2023.
-Deposit revenues are expected to decrease due to the higher competition as well as lending due to continued elevated interest rate environment, while investment products are expected to grow.
-In the International Private Bank, net revenues are expected to be essentially flat year on year driven by increased investment product revenues reflecting continued business growth, partially offset by a decline in deposit revenues, while lending revenues remain essentially flat.
+In Personal Banking, net revenues are expected to be essentially flat compared to 2023.
+Lending revenues are expected to decrease due to continued elevated interest rate environment and strategic adjustments to the retail lending portfolio, while investment products are expected to grow and deposit revenues to remain essentially flat.

+In Wealth Management & Private Banking, net revenues are expected to be essentially flat year on year driven by increased investment product revenues reflecting continued business growth, partially offsetting the decline in deposit revenues, while lending revenues remain essentially flat.

-Private Bank assumes continued growth in assets under management in 2024 with corresponding volumes expected to be higher compared to year-end 2023.
+Private Bank assumes continued inflows in assets under management in 2024 with corresponding volumes in assets under management expected to be higher compared to year-end 2023.
 The overall development of volumes though will highly depend on market parameters, including equity indices and foreign exchange rates.